msanvarov/nest-angular-realworld-app/README.md

 - Please make sure to have [Node.js](https://nodejs.org/en/download/) (16+) locally by downloading the Javascript runtime via `brew`, `choco`, or `apt-get`.

-- Please make sure to have MYSQL locally by deploying a web server stack like [XAMPP](https://www.apachefriends.org/).
+- Please make sure to have PostgreSQL locally by deploying a web server stack like [XAMPP](https://www.apachefriends.org/).
 The control panel can then trigger MYSQL to start on localhost.
-MYSQL can be downloaded standalone via `brew`, `choco`, or `apt-get`.
+PostgreSQL can be downloaded standalone via `brew`, `choco`, or `apt-get`.

 #### Docker 🐳